gutentags/kamera/README.md

 Widget.prototype.focus = function focus() {
     this.element.classList.add('focus');
-    this.attention.focusOn(this);
+    this.attention.takeFocus(this);
 };

 // This can be called manually, or implicitly called by the focus method of
-// another component by way of attention.focusOn.
+// another component by way of attention.takeFocus.
 Widget.prototype.blur = function blur() {
     this.element.classList.remove('focus');
 };